skypilot-org/skypilot/llm/llama-2/README.md

 ![70B model](https://i.imgur.com/jEM8w3r.png)

-## How to run LLaMA 2 chatbot with the FAIR model?
+## How to run Llama-2 chatbot with the FAIR model?

 You can also host the official FAIR model without using huggingface and gradio.

-1. Launch the LLaMA 2 chatbot on the cloud:
+1. Launch the Llama-2 chatbot on the cloud:

     ```bash
     sky launch -c llama chatbot-meta.yaml